-Council Member CQUniversity Council for 7 years.
+Experience and expertise Council Member CQUniversity Council for 7 years.
 Senior Internal Auditor of CQUniversity for 13 years.
-Director for 4 years.

-Member of the Audit Committee.

-Chair of the Governance and Remuneration Committee.

-Ian John MILL, Dip H.A.
+Director for 5 years.
+Other current directorships None.
+Former directorships in last 3 years None.
+Special responsibilities Member of the Audit Committee.
+Chair of the Governance and Remuneration Committee. lan John MILL, Dip H.A.

 Chief Executive Officer, Rockhampton Jockey Club, August 2021 to 28th July 2023.
 Chief Executive Officer, Beef Australia, 2019 to 2022.
 Chief Executive Officer, Mercy Health and Aged Care CQ Ltd 1997 to 2017.
 Director of The Capricornian Ltd 2005 to 2016.
-Reappointed as a Director 24th August 2020.
+Reappointed as a Director since 2020.